-My own personal example, a Model 23 Gamemaster, was made about 1992.
-It took approximately eighteen months wait time for delivery after ordering.
+My own personal example, a Model 23 Gamemaster, was made about 1992 with a black Micarta handle.
+(A leather handle is standard on the Model 23.)
+The hilt is brass and the butt cap is duralumin.
+It took approximately eighteen months for delivery after ordering.

+The main cutting edge is honed at a 20-degree angle for cutting skin and flesh.
 Randall blades hold their edge very well and the shape allows sharpening with conventional whetstones.
 A hard Arkansas stone is ideal for touching-up the edge.
-The main cutting edge is honed at a 20-degree angle for cutting skin and flesh.
+(Never use an electric knife sharpener on a fine blade or, heaven forbid, a file!)

-(Note on specifications: Due to the handwork involved in their construction, exact measurements are inherently slightly vague)
+(Note on specifications: Due to the handwork involved in construction, measurements are inherently slightly vague)

 One of the problems with having a knife of this quality is that I am reluctant to use the thing for fear of scarring it up.
 I am sure that the company is aware that many, if not most, of their wares are going to collectors rather than users and I must admit that I bought mine simply to pay homage to history.
 It remains in essentially new condition and while I would use it on hunting trips, it is my desire to keep it that way.

-Backorder time as I write these words (March 2013) is approximately 4-1/2 years.
+Backorder time as I write these words (2015) is approximately four years.
 Orders placed with a non-refundable deposit are guaranteed to ship at the current price upon order.
 While those prices may appear somewhat breathtaking, they are not out of line for a custom made knife of such high quality.